wp-plugins/easy/readme.txt

 = 0.7.1 =

- * to be more precise I have renamed it to "Featured image" (no function change)
+ * to be more precise I have renamed the Image brick to "Featured image" (no function change)
- * NEW - VIEW brick - "Post gallery" - it takes all the post images for the post/pages defined in the control logic
+ * NEW - VIEW brick - "Post gallery" - you can now take all the post images for the post/pages defined in the control logic and build a image gallery.
  * NEW - CONTROL - "For actualpost/page" - it will "guess" the actually visible post/page ID and shows the elements defined in the CONTENT slot.
+This is usefull especially together with the
+ Post gallery VIEW brick.
+When you use them together it makes creates post/page the gallery for you automatically.

 = 0.7 =